Exxa1/astro-decap-template/README.md

 This way it's possible to make pages that are only reachable if you know the link.
 Keep in mind to keep in the header of those pages: <meta name="robots" content="noindex"> so nice robots don't crawl them.

+## Dev tools

+The code is formatted using the VS code prettier extension

 # 👨‍🚀 Astro & decap (netlify) CMS - Portfolio Template